 The human brain is terribly complicated, and two people may experience the same condition in vastly different ways.
 This is especially true of conditions like Attention Deficit Hyperactivity Disorder (ADHD).
 In order to optimize treatment, physicians need to understand exactly how their individual patients experience it.
 But people often tell their doctor one thing, and then turn around and tell their friends and family something else entirely.

-Earlier this year, a Lexalytics data scientist used our text analytics and natural language processing to analyze data from Reddit, multiple ADHD blogs, news websites, and scientific papers sourced from the PubMed and HubMed databases.
+A Lexalytics data scientist used our text analytics and natural language processing to analyze data from Reddit, multiple ADHD blogs, news websites, and scientific papers sourced from the PubMed and HubMed databases.
 Based on the output, they modeled the conversations to show how people talk about ADHD in their own words.

 The results showed stark differences in how people talk about ADHD in research papers, on the news, in Reddit comments and on ADHD blogs.
-Although our analysis was fairly basic, our methods show how using text analytics in this way can help healthcare providers connect with their patients and develop personalized treatment plans.
+Although our analysis was fairly basic, our methods show how using text analytics in this way can help healthcare organizations connect with their patients and develop personalized treatment plans.

 Facilitating Value-Based Care Models by Demonstrating Real-World Outcomes